endless-hu/endless-hu/README.md

 I graduated from Zhejiang University in the College of Electrical Engineering with a bachelor's degree in Electrical Engineering and Automation.

-**I am actively looking for 2024 summer interns in the US and China.**
+**I am actively seeking a full-time SDE position starting December 2024 in the US and China.**

 ### 👀 I’m interested in ...